ClearWater Express Wash Completes Acquisition of BlueWave Express

 New Combined Platform Becomes the Largest Privately Owned Express Car Wash Operator in Texas with 83 Total Locations

-The landmark transaction creates the largest privately owned express car wash operator in the state of Texas, uniting ClearWater’s 28 sites with BlueWave’s 53 Texas locations to form an 81-site platform spanning the Texas market, along with 2 Northern California locations.
+The landmark transaction creates the largest privately owned express car wash operator in the state of Texas, uniting ClearWater’s 30 locations with BlueWave’s 53 locations to form an 83-site platform spanning across Texas.

 The deal marks the culmination of the strategic alliance the two companies unveiled in March 2023 — a partnership that has delivered industry-leading growth and operational excellence.